rlafuente/thonny-shoebot/README.md

     - [thonny-4.0.0b3.pkg](https://github.com/thonny/thonny/releases/download/v4.0.0b3/thonny-4.0.0b3.pkg) 🢠 for MacOS
     - [thonny-4.0.0b3-x86_64.tar.gz](https://github.com/thonny/thonny/releases/download/v4.0.0b3/thonny-4.0.0b3-x86_64.tar.gz) 🢠 for Linux

-   The thonny-py5mode plug-in will run fine with Thonny 4 (currently in beta) because it ships with Python 3.10.
+   The thonny-shoebot plug-in will run fine with Thonny 4 (currently in beta) because it ships with Python 3.10.
 If you want to use a Thonny 3 release, use the [Thonny 3.3.7](https://github.com/thonny/thonny/releases/tag/v3.3.7) *-alt* version for your platform.
 The alt-variants are bundled with Python 3.9.5 (instead of 3.7.9).